moby/moby/docs/reference/builder.md

 defined and the `what_user` value was passed on the command line.
 Prior to its definition by an `ARG` instruction, any use of a variable results in an empty string.

-> **Note:** It is not recommended to use build-time variables for
+> **Warning:** It is not recommended to use build-time variables for
->  passing secrets like github keys, user credentials etc.
+>  passing secrets like github keys, user credentials etc. Build-time variable
+>  values are visible to any user of the image with the `docker history` command.

 You can use an `ARG` or an `ENV` instruction to specify variables that are available to the `RUN` instruction.
 Environment variables defined using the